 But who needs it anyway when you have delicious options like this spinach artichoke casserole?!?
 For real, it’s so good you’ll forget all about the meat.

 This casserole is packed full of nutritious seasonal veggies like spinach and artichokes.
-And rather than straight-up rice I went with cauliflower rice.
+And rather than straight-up rice, I went with cauliflower rice.
 If you haven’t tried cauliflower rice, YOU SHOULD!!!

-Aside from the obvious nutritional value it’s also low carb, low calorie, and gluten-free.
+Aside from the obvious nutritional value, it’s also low carb, low calorie, and gluten-free.
 Yay!!

-Ok, now that I’ve hyped you up with all this talk of healthy produce, let me bring you back down a notch on the good for you scale.
+Ok, now that I’ve hyped you up with all this talk of healthy produce, let me bring you back down a notch on the good-for-you scale.

 In true spinach and artichoke fashion, as in spinach and artichoke dip, this casserole has cheese.
 It just has to.
 It’s truly a combo made in food heaven.